seglo/learning-spark/README.md

 ## [Exactly Once Message Delivery with Kafka & Cassandra](exactlyonce/)

-The [`exactlyonce`](exactlyonce/) project is a demonstration of implementing Exactly Once message delivery semantics with Spark Streaming, Kafka, and Cassandra.
+The [`exactlyonce`](exactlyonce/) project is a demonstration of implementing Kafka's Exactly Once message delivery semantics with Spark Streaming, Kafka, and Cassandra.

 ## [StackOverflow.com Analysis](stackanalysis/)